JulianRuano/software_engineering_II_lessons/design_patterns/structural/composite.md

 }
 ```

-Suppose we want to create a menu structure that can have both individual items and composite items.
-Each menu item can have a name and a price.

-Then, we create two classes, MenuItem for individual items and Menu for compound items.
+For this example, we create two classes: `MenuItem` for individual items and `Menu` for compound items.

-This is a class to create individual elements (menu items):
+`IndividualMenuItem class`:

 ```java
 public class MenuItem implements MenuComponent {